 I filmed this drone video during the golden hour at Zriba Olia in some amazing conditions.
 I hope you enjoy this dramatic scenery as much as I did.

-Don’t wait for an accident to happen… get insured!
-My travel insurance is HeyMondo which offers low-cost travel & medical insurance.
-That’s me on the left with three teeth knocked out after a motorbike crash in Bali!
+- Don’t wait for an accident to happen… get insured!
+My travel insurance is SafetyWing which offers low-cost travel & medical insurance.
+That’s me in the photo below with three teeth knocked out after a motorbike crash in Bali

-I’ve made several successful claims with HeyMondo and find their customer service very quick and helpful.
-Click the button below to get a 5% DISCOUNT
+- I’ve made several successful claims with SafetyWing and find their customer service very quick and helpful.

 MY EXPERIENCE AT ZRIBA OLIA VILLAGE